BSc (Hons) (NFQ Level 8)

 What Will I Study

-You will not only take modules in:
+You’ll not only take modules in:

-but you will also start to learn about translational research and the influence of science and medicine on society.
+- Genetics Cell Biology, you’ll also start to learn about translational research and the influence of science and medicine on society.

 Second & Third Year